Shelley Nitschke

-Shelley Nitschke (born 3 December 1976) is a female cricketer who played for South Australia and Australia.
+Shelley Nitschke (born 3 December 1976) is an Australian former cricketer who played for South Australia and Australia.
 A left-handed batter and left arm orthodox spinner, she was one of the leading all-rounders in the world until her retirement in 2011.
 In May 2022 Nitschke became the interim head coach of the Australian women's team and was appointed full-time on a four-year contract in September 2022.

 Nitschke made her senior debut in the Women's National Cricket League (WNCL) for South Australia at the relatively old age of 24 in 2000–01.
 She started her career as a specialist batter and had little effect in her first two seasons, scoring 191 runs at 12.73.
 Having only taken one wicket to this point, she began bowling regularly and took 13 at 25.38 over the next two seasons and scored 326 runs at 27.16.

 During the 2004–05 WNCL season, Nitschke scored 144 runs at 36.00 and took ten wickets at 17.50 and was rewarded with selection in the Australian team for a One Day International (ODI) series in India.
 She did not have a successful initiation to international cricket and was in and out of the team, ending her debut series with 10 runs and a total of 1/99.
 Playing as a specialist bowler and batting in the lower-order, Nitschke was retained for the 2005 World Cup in South Africa.
 After being overlooked for the first two matches, she played in the remaining matches and took 11 wickets at 8.27 to establish herself as an international bowler.
 She claimed 2/14 in the final as Australia defeated India to win the World Cup without defeat.
 She only batted once because Australia's strong line-up was rarely threatened, scoring one run.